Annex 1 - Main accounting principles of Bilan Carbone®

 Once a product (good or service) is with the customer or user, its use can generate GHG emissions.

-Emissions from everything that was sold or distributed by the organisation in the assessment year (or, failing that, during the temporal boundary of the assessment) are accounted for over their estimated operating lifetime.
-Average values of energy consumption and leaks related to the use of products (goods and services) are required, as well as their average lifetime.
+Emissions from all that has been sold or distributed by the organisation during the reporting year (or if not available during the temporal boundary of the assessment) are accounted for over their estimated operating lifetime.
+Average values of energy consumption and leaks related to product use (goods and services) are required, as well as their average lifetime.

-These emissions can easily become predominant compared with those of other categories of the Bilan Carbone®.
+These emissions can easily become dominant compared with those of other categories of the Bilan Carbone®.

-Gas combustion for a dwelling as a whole (for a housing developer), or for a cooker (gas consumed over the average lifetime of a cooker);
+• Gas combustion for an entire dwelling (for a housing developer), or for a cooker (gas consumed over the average lifetime of a cooker);

-Emissions from journeys if the organisation finances exchange scholarships between countries (which often equates to financing travel, notably air travel).
+• Emissions from journeys if the organisation finances exchange scholarships between countries (which often amounts to financing travel, notably air travel).

-Maintaining the cold chain if the organisation sells frozen products;
+• Maintenance of the cold chain if the organisation sells frozen goods;

 Other examples are provided below.

-For the use of material goods sold or distributed, it is therefore a question of accounting for the production of the energy and material consumed.
+For use of sold or distributed physical goods, it is therefore a question of accounting for the production of energy and material consumed.

-For the use of services sold or distributed, an approach based on the impact at the final customer can be adopted by using the carbon intensity of the final product.
+For use of sold or distributed services, an approach based on the impact at the final customer can be adopted by using the carbon intensity of the final product.

-Accounting for the Use category does not require allocation rules: however, such allocations (use of fuel by vehicles equipped with headlights, pro rata to the weight of the headlight) may be operationally relevant to provide indicators, steer the transition plan, etc.
+Accounting for the Use category does not require allocation rules: however, such allocations (fuel use by vehicles equipped with headlights, pro rata to headlight weight) can be operationally relevant to provide indicators, steer the transition plan, etc.

-Focus on the sub-categories Use in responsibility and Use in dependency:
+Focus on the sub-categories Use in responsibility and Use in dependence:

-These emissions are classified in the sub-categories "Use in responsibility" and "Use in dependency", respectively according to the degree of responsibility or dependency.
+These emissions are classified in the sub-categories “Use in responsibility” and “Use in dependence”, respectively according to the degree of responsibility or dependence.

 An organisation is never completely responsible for a downstream emission, nor completely dependent.
 This separation is therefore at the organisation's discretion, according to what will be most useful to steer its actions.

-Use in responsibility: covers emissions necessary for the direct use of these products, that is emissions generated at the time of their use over their entire lifetime.
+• Use in responsibility: covers emissions necessary for the direct use of these products, i.e. emissions generated at the time of their use over their entire lifetime.

-In the case of goods, these emissions are generally due to energy or consumable consumption (fuel for vehicles, ink cartridges for printers, electricity for electronic devices, etc.).
+• In the case of goods, these emissions are generally due to energy or consumable use (fuel for vehicles, ink cartridges for printers, electricity for electronic devices, etc.).

-In the case of services, they are due to the direct application of the service in question.
-Thus, if it is a key service for the creation of a good, the material consumption needed to create the good shall be taken into account.
+• In the case of services, they are due to the direct application of the service in question.
+Thus, if it is a service key to the creation of a good, the material consumption necessary for the creation of the good is to be accounted for.
 For example, an architectural firm working on plans for a building should include the material consumption associated with construction.
-An organisation providing online training should include the energy used by users to operate their electronic devices for the duration of the training.
+An organisation providing online training should include the energy used by learners to operate their electronic devices during the training period.

-Use in dependency: when the use of the products sold or distributed by the organisation is conditioned by the use ofother products, this sub-category covers the additional emissions related to the manufacture or use of these other goods and services (excluding infrastructures or other collective goods and services) over their entire lifetime.
+• Use in dependence: when the use of products sold or distributed by the organisation is conditioned by the use ofother products, this sub-category covers additional emissions related to the manufacture or use of those other goods and services (excluding infrastructures or other collective goods and services) over their entire lifetime.

-The question of use in dependency often arises when the product (good or service) is not a final product but an intermediate product.
+• The question of use in dependence often arises when the product (good or service) is not a final product but an intermediate product.
 Its use is then conditioned on the use of another product.
-This dependency is a vulnerability of the organisation which it must quantify.
+This dependence is a vulnerability of the organisation which it must quantify.

-Several intermediate products may be necessary before the final product.
-It is recommended to focus on the product(s) most significant with regard to the Use category: if the organisation sells steel to make a car body, itself sold to a car manufacturer: it indeed considers the car's fuel use.
+• Several intermediate products may be necessary before the final product.
+It is recommended to focus on the most significant product(s) with regard to the Use category: if the organisation sells steel to make a car body, itself sold to a car manufacturer, it indeed considers the fuel use of the car.

-Conversely, "at the end of the chain", it is not required to include public infrastructures and other collective goods or services (ports, roads, public services, etc.) even though the organisation is obviously dependent on them.
-This dependency may appear in theanalysis of risks and opportunities.
+• Conversely, “at the end of the chain”, it is not required to include public infrastructures and other collective goods or services (ports, roads, public services, etc.) even though the organisation is obviously dependent on them.
+This dependence may be included in theanalysis of transition risks and opportunities.

-Examples and comparisons on use in responsibility and in dependency:
+Examples and comparisons on use in responsibility and in dependence:

--> in dependency : the use of the product (good or service) is conditioned on a consumption or emission.
+• -> in dependence : the use of the product (good or service) is conditioned on a consumption or emission.

 A company supplies meal trays to airlines